 If the green LED is blinking in a repeating pattern then the bootloader is running properly, otherwise you've got an issue and the bootloader needs to be reinstalled.

 Format a second SD card using FAT (can be FAT16 or FAT32).

 We'll need to keep the operating system on the original SD card, that is, unless you want to scrap it and start over.
 If that's the case, you can use a single SD card.
-Then follow our guide to install Raspbian again when this process is complete.
+Then follow our guide to install Raspberry Pi OS again when this process is complete.

 Since we downloaded a zip file containing the bootleader, we'll need to extract it.
 You can typically do this by double clicking on the file, and then dragging the contents onto the SD card, using a program like Finder or File Explorer.

 If you're comfortable with the CLI you can do something like this:

 cd ~/Downloads unzip rpi-boot-eeprom-recovery-2019-05-10.zip -d /Volumes/boot/